AdityaC-003/Cache-Oblivious-Algorithms/README.md

 # Cache-Oblivious-Algorithms
-This is a project on learning, designing and analysing cache oblivious algorithms for some data structures and algorithms.
+This is a project on learning, designing and analysing cache oblivious algorithms data structures and algorithms, and exploring their use in graph algorithms.

 References: